 Subgroups must be identifiable and targetable in practice, that is, the patient characteristics used by researchers and decision-makers to define the subgroup must be available to healthcare professionals.
 We may have data available to us in research that can be used to identify subgroups for academic purposes, but that might not exist in practice.
-Using characteristics that are routinely measured or easily observed increases the feasibility subgroup analysis and implementation [4].
+Using characteristics that are routinely measured or easily observed increases the feasibility of subgroup analysis and implementation [4].

 There are further complicating factors related to targeting subgroups in practice.
-Not all interventions can be targeted at subgroups of patients, e.g., training interventions for healthcare professionals are unlikely to be implementable for a precise subgroup only.
+Not all interventions can be targeted at subgroups of patients, e.g. training interventions for healthcare professionals are unlikely to be implementable for a precise subgroup only.
 Subgroup size, as well as affecting budget impact, may affect whether subgroup policies are adhered to in practice.
 For example, if a small subgroup is recommended as being unsuitable for a treatment, such guidance may not always be followed in practice.
 Furthermore, the number of subgroups can be important, since if there are many subgroups all with different recommendations, this can create organisational challenges, limiting feasibility.
-Patients have multiple characteristics that vary simultaneously which creates a challenge as subgroups based on multiple characteristics can be harder to identify and justify [25].
-An example of subgroups based on multiple characteristics is presented by Burn et al., who examined subgroups based on both age and gender for a cost-effectiveness analysis of total knee replacement [26].
-Univariate based subgroup analyses are more common in cost-effectiveness studies but are potentially an oversimplification [20].
-Furthermore, overlap between subgroups needs to be avoided (e.g., people who fit into multiple groups).
-When there are multiple alternative subgroup specifications being considered, Espinoza et al., propose a framework using expected net benefit to guide selection (optimal subgroup definition) [6].
-Finally, Sculpher., noted the importance of considering whether patients could sway measurement to meet subgroup criteria to access a treatment [4].
+Implementing varying recommendations for subgroups across organisations may be more or less feasible depending on a range of factors, for example, the time available to make and explain a treatment choice to a patient.
+External pressures on healthcare systems and periods of great change (e.g. the Covid-19 pandemic) which result in constantly changing subgroup recommendations, may also be a challenge organisationally.
+Patients have multiple characteristics that vary simultaneously which creates a challenge as subgroups based on multiple characteristics can be even harder to identify and justify [25].
+An example of subgroups based on multiple characteristics is presented by Burn et al. who examined based on both age and gender for a cost-effectiveness analysis of total knee replacement [26].
+Univariate based subgroup analyses are more commonly reported in cost-effectiveness studies but are potentially an oversimplification as interactions between characteristics may be important [20].
+Overlap between subgroups needs to be avoided (e.g. people who fit into multiple groups).
+When there are multiple alternative subgroup specifications being considered, Espinoza et al. propose a framework using expected net health benefit with current and perfect information to guide selection (optimal subgroup definition) [6].
+Finally, Sculpher noted the importance of considering whether patients could sway measurement to meet subgroup criteria to access a treatment [4].

-If there is a cost to measuring an aspect of heterogeneity, this must be factored into the cost-effectiveness analysis and acts as another hurdle in practice (requiring budget and resources).
-The area of precision medicine concerns studies in which patient heterogeneity that was previously unobserved is revealed (e.g. using a biomarker) to inform treatment decisions .
-Alongside the costs, the accuracy of identifying patient heterogeneity may need to be considered (i.e., sensitivity and specificity), and incorporated into cost-effectiveness analysis.
-There is a growing literature base considering the role of economic evaluation within precision medicine .
-Furthermore, there may be costs associated with implementing subgroup-specific guidance even when the costs do not relate to identifying heterogeneity, which should be considered, such as in producing different guidelines for subgroups [6].
+If there is a cost to measuring an aspect of heterogeneity, this must be factored into the cost-effectiveness analysis and it acts as another hurdle in practice (requiring budget and resources).
+There may be costs associated with implementing subgroup-specific guidance even when the costs do not relate to identifying heterogeneity, which should be considered, such as in producing different guidelines for subgroups [6].

-Note that this paper focuses on subgroups that are meaningful for decision-making, it is recognised that subgroups may be useful for academic purposes even if they cannot be targeted in clinical practice.

 Implementing subgroup analysis

 Once subgroups are agreed, researchers can start to identify the evidence needed to inform subgroup analysis and to conduct the analysis and report the results, however, there remain barriers to conducting subgroup analyses which are outlined below.
+Note that some of these issues may be more or less apparent depending on the precise methods used (e.g. whether a modelling study or trial-based cost-effectiveness analysis is being conducted).

 3.1 Statistical concerns